Affiliate links on Android Authority may earn us a commission. Learn more.

 Snapshot files automatically save to the default location of your operating system.
 For Windows, this will be C:\My Documents\My Pictures, and for Mac, they will be saved in Desktop/.

-If you want to change where your snapshots are saved, select Tools–> Preferences from the VLC Media Player.
+If you want to change the file format or location where VLC saves your screenshots, select Tools–> Preferences from the VLC Media Player.